Edge Tags

 The said entries under tags: are computed from the edges table — they're not stored as tags on Deborah.
 Each entry links back to the source document, rendered as id [date] "summary".

-If the target doesn't exist, it's created as an empty document automatically.
-In the example above, speaker=Deborah creates a Deborah document if one doesn't exist yet.
+If the target doesn't exist, keep creates a stub note for it automatically.
+In the example above, speaker=Deborah creates a stub Deborah note if one doesn't exist yet.
 You can add content to it later:

 keep put "Deborah is the tech lead on project X" --id Deborah